billsportsmaps.com

-The International League is a Triple-A league, one of the two top-ranked minor leagues in the Major League Baseball farm system.
-[The other Triple-A league is the Pacific Coast League.]
+The International League is a Triple-A league, one of the three top-ranked minor leagues in the Major League Baseball farm system.
+[The other Triple-A leagues are the Pacific Coast League, and the Mexican League.]

 Reigning champions are the Durham Bulls, the top minor league affiliate of the Tampa Bay Rays.
 The Bulls swept the Scranton/Wilkes-Barre Yankees in 3 games last September, to claim the Governor’s Cup.